 - Windmills of Consuegra – 104 kilometers away, Consuegra is an hour’s drive from Esquivias.
 It is famous for the windmills, which so foolishly Don Quixote had charged at after mistaking them for giants.
 You can drive or walk up to the windmills from the town beneath.
 Some of the windmills are open and visitors can climb up to the top.
 This is the most iconic scene in La Mancha.

 - Almagro – It is 88 kilometers from Consuegra and needs an hour’s drive.
 An old medieval town, Almagro has an extremely photogenic Plaza Mayor or the main square.
-The famous Corral de Comedias is located on one side of the square and it is an open air theatre from the 1600s.
+The famous Corral de Comedias is located on one side of the square and it is an open-air theatre from the 1600s.
 The theatre is still used and, the tale of Cervantes is enacted on the stage.
 An extremely charming place, this town is steeped in antiquity and has many beautiful old buildings, which are worth seeing.

 - El Toboso – This little village surrounded by vineyards is the hometown of Dulcinea, Don Quixote’s great unrequited love.
 She was a common farmhand whom he imagined as a refined and beautiful damsel, but then in love, everyone sees the world through rose-tinted glasses.
 Sister Isabel and 39 other cloistered nuns of the Order of Saint Clare have been making the ‘Caprichos de Dulcinea’ (Dulcinea’s Fancies) since 2005, the fourth centenary of the publication of the first part of “Don Quixote”.
 They are one of their most popular sweets.
 In the main square of El Toboso, you will find a monument dedicated to Dulcinea and her quixotic lover.

 - Tablas de Daimiel National Park – End your trail with this evocative wetland.
-This protected area is known for the special ecosystem and offers excellent birdwatching.
-Expect quiet trails and lots of ducks, geese, kingfishers, flamingos, herons, and other waders, tortoises and otters.
+This protected area is known for its special ecosystem and offers excellent birdwatching.
+Expect quiet trails and lots of ducks, geese, kingfishers, flamingos, herons, and other waders, tortoises, and otters.
 Visit early morning or late afternoon.
 The park is 10km northwest of the town of Daimiel, which is connected by regular buses from Ciudad Real.
 From Daimiel you will require your own transport.

 What to eat in La Mancha, as featured in Don Quixote?

 The two famous things about La Mancha are Don Quixote and manchego cheese.
 La Mancha is well-known for its simple, down-to-earth cuisine that heavily relies on local ingredients.
 Many traditional recipes of La Mancha have been made famous in Cervantes’ classic Don Quixote.
-Dishes such as gazpacho manchego (a stew usually made from rabbit mixed with chunks of unleavened bread), atascaburras (potato purée served with salted cod and garlic) and pisto manchego (assorted fried vegetables in a tomato sauce and topped with a fried egg) are among the staples.
+Dishes such as gazpacho manchego (a stew usually made from rabbit mixed with chunks of unleavened bread), atascaburras (potato purée served with salted cod and garlic) and pisto manchego (assorted fried vegetables in a tomato sauce and topped with fried egg) are among the staples.
 The region is famous for its garlic and saffron and its celebrated Manchego cheese comes in a bewildering array.
 It can be mainly divided into semi-curado (semi-cured) and curado (cured).
 Both need to come from the local Manchegan breed of sheep.
 The more expensive cured Manchego cheese is quite intense and is best paired with a glass of wine from the Valdepeñas vineyards.

 RESPONSIBLE TRAVELING-BECAUSE I CARE